Hyperreality: Significance

 Hyperreality is significant as a paradigm to explain current cultural conditions.
 Consumerism, because of its reliance on sign exchange value (e.g. brand X shows that one is fashionable, car Y indicates one's wealth), could be seen as a contributing factor in the creation of hyperreality or the hyperreal condition.
-Hyperreality tricks consciousness into detaching from any real emotional engagement, instead opting for artificial simulation, and endless reproductions of fundamentally empty appearance.
-Essentially (although Baudrillard himself may balk at the use of this word), fulfillment or happiness is found through simulation and imitation of a transient simulacrum of reality, rather than any interaction with any "real" reality.
+Hyperreality develops consciousness into exploring real awareness and emotional engagement, enhancing artificial simulations and alternative realities.
+Essentially (although Baudrillard himself may balk at the use of this word), fulfillment or happiness is found through realization and choice simulacrum of reality.